 The National Psoriasis Foundation note that PsA often begins around 10 years after skin symptoms appear.

 The foundation also indicate that 10–30% of people with psoriasis will develop PsA.

-Authors of a 2016 study noted that 85% of cases of PsA start before the age of 40 years.
+Authors of a 2016 study noted that

 They added that 70% of people with PsA experience skin changes before the symptoms of PsA appear, while 15% of people develop skin changes after having symptoms of PsA for around 2 years.
 Other people may develop both at the same time.